muffato/muffato.github.io/cv.md

 User support (data, API, workflows).<br/>
 <u>Team size</u>: 3 people.

-In this role, I transferred the knowledge I had accumulated in the past 8 years to the new Project Leader and the developers, whilst [helping them and overseeing the development of the software](https://doi.org/10.7490/f1000research.1118390.1).
+In this role I transferred knowledge accumulated over eight years to the new Project Leader and developers, while supporting and overseeing software development ([details](https://doi.org/10.7490/f1000research.1118390.1)).

-We initiated a massive revamp of our compute workflows and data storage strategy, in order to cope with the scale of data that projects such as the Darwin Tree of Life will generate.
-Our aim was ambitious: provide comparative analyses on tens of thousands of genomes, and more.
+We initiated a major revamp of our compute workflows and data storage strategy to handle the scale of data projects like the Darwin Tree of Life will generate.
+Our aim was ambitious: to provide comparative analyses for tens of thousands of genomes and beyond.

-I was still maintaining and contributing to the development of the eHive workflow manager, keeping it the most efficient solution for the Ensembl Comparative Genomics workflows.
+I continued to maintain and contribute to the eHive workflow manager, ensuring it remained the most efficient solution for Ensembl's Comparative Genomics workflows.

 ### Project Leader